isomerpages/csa-otcep/_presenters/Speakers and Panellists.md

 </font></p>

 ![EricByres](/images/Speaker%20Profile/Speakers/220511%20CSA%20Speakers%20Eric%20Byres%20(1).png)
-<p style="text-align:justify"><font size="4px">Eric Byres (P.Eng, ISA Fellow) is widely recognised as one of the world’s foremost experts in the field of Supervisory Control and Data Acquisition (SCADA) and Industrial Control Systems (ICS) security.
-As the inventor of the industry-leading Tofino Industrial Security Solution, Eric and his partner Joann guided the product through its evolution from academic research project and early-stage start-up to the successful acquisition by Belden Inc. (NYSE: BDC) in 2011.
-Today the Tofino product is the most widely deployed ICS-specific firewall in the world.
-Eric is also known for his leadership in research, international standards and best practices for data security in industrial environments.
-As the founder of the BCIT Critical Infrastructure Security Centre, he shaped it into one of North America's leading academic facilities in the SCADA cybersecurity, culminating in a SANS Institute Security Leadership Award in 2006.
+<p style="text-align:justify"><font size="4px">Eric Byres is widely recognized as one of the world’s leading experts in the field of Operation Technology (OT) cybersecurity.
+He is the inventor of the Tofino Security technology – the most widely deployed ICS-specific firewall in the world.
+Eric is also known for his leadership in international standards and research for industrial communications.
+Eric holds an extensive list of accomplishments, which includes founding the BCIT Critical Infrastructure Security Centre, providing guidance to government security agencies and major energy companies on protection for critical infrastructures, sitting as the chair of the ISA SP-99 Security Technologies Working Group, representing Canada for the IEC TC65/WG10 standards effort, and testifying to the US Congress on the Security of Industrial Control Systems in National Critical Infrastructures.
+He has received numerous awards from international organizations and was made an ISA Fellow in 2009.
+In 2013 he received ISA’s highest honor: Excellence in Leadership.
+Eric was also a founding member of the NTIA/INL Energy Industry SBOM Proof of Concept Working Group and the NTIA SBOM Awareness & Adoption Committee.
+Today Eric is the Chief Technology Officer for aDolus Technology Inc, and is focused on ensure the security of the software supply chain in OT systems.</font></p>
-</font></p>

 ![RobertHannigan](/images/Speaker%20Profile/Speakers/220511%20CSA%20Speakers%20Robert%20Hannigan.png)
 <p style="text-align:justify"><font size="4px">Robert is international Chairman of BlueVoyant, a global cyber security company specialising in supply chain risk and advanced managed security services.
 Robert Hannigan is a former Director of Government Communications Headquarters (GCHQ), the UK’s largest intelligence and cyber security agency and established the UK National Cyber Security Centre in 2016.
 He retired from Government service after 20 years in national security roles, including the role of Prime Minister’s Security Adviser.
 Robert writes on cyber, technology and national security issues in the Financial Times and is a Senior Fellow at the Belfer Center, Harvard, the Royal United Services Institute, and the Institution of Engineering and Technology, London.